Background and aims

 Traceability underpins all our policies and ambitions and is a prerequisite for any environmentally and socially responsible business.
 It enables us to monitor, strengthen and orient our actions.

 100% of Valrhona cocoa beans are traced from the producer.
 To go further, Valrhona is committed to extending its plot-based traceability so that we can gain even more visibility over production areas.
-By the end of 2022, 60% of our bean harvest had been geolocated and mapped - that is 6,951 producers with over 11,441 hectares of mapped plots.
+By the end of 2023, 86% of our bean harvest had been geolocated and mapped.

 Cocoa